nus-cs2103-AY2122S1/ip/README.md

 ### 📄`list`

-*This action lists all the tasks in the order that you have told Peppa.
-It will also indicate the type of each task and whether the task has been done.*
+*Lists all the tasks in the order that you have told Peppa.*

 Example of usage: